aimms/documentation/webui/download-widget.rst

 Download Widget
 ---------------

+The Download widget and the related `Upload widget <Upload-Widget.html>`_ achieve complementary tasks.

 The Download widget allows you to download a file created by the underlying AIMMS model (running on a PRO server) to your local computer.

 .. image:: images/download-prepare.png